University-wide surveys

 There is an optional free text question: Looking back on the experience, are there any particularly positive or negative aspects you would like to highlight?

 Healthcare students are also asked an additional six questions concerning their placement and there are banks of optional questions institutions may ask their students.
-Cambridge asked two institution-specific questions concerning college supervision and support.
+In 2025, Cambridge asked two institution-specific questions concerning college supervision and support.

 All responses are anonymised and cannot be published unless the institution reaches a publication threshold (50% participation overall and a minimum of 10 respondents per cohort).

-Postgraduate Teaching Experience Survey
+Postgraduate Teaching Experience Survey (PTES)

-Postgraduate Research Experience Survey
+Postgraduate Research Experience Survey (PRES)

+PRES is provided by Advance HE and is run biennially at Cambridge.
 Students are asked to rate their overall satisfaction with the quality of their course, how well elements of it have met their expectations, and their satisfaction within the following themes:

 - Supervisions